-Practitioners must have due regard to the relevant data protection principles which allow them to share information as outlined in the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+Practitioners must have due regard to the relevant data protection principles which allow them to share information as outlined in the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
 To share information effectively practitioners should:

-- be confident of the processing conditions under the Data Protection Act 2018 and GDPR which allow the storage and sharing of information for safeguarding purposes, including information which is sensitive and personal and should be treated as a 'special category personal data'. - in respect of special category data be aware that the Data Protection Act 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information.
+- be confident of the processing conditions under the Data Protection Act 2018 and UK GDPR which allow the storage and sharing of information for safeguarding purposes, including information which is sensitive and personal and should be treated as a 'special category personal data'. - in respect of special category data be aware that the Data Protection Act 2018 contains some exemptions for 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information.
 This includes allowing practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent or gaining consent would place a child or adult at risk.
+Where sharing under these exemptions, the specific sections of the Act will need to be justified.